determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 A very incomplete list:

-* The above cat example can be much improved.
-Quick and dirty example currently.
 * The current `entrypoint`
   is `python -m determined.launch.torch_distributed accelerate launch main.py` which uses the [Accelerate launcher](https://huggingface.co/docs/transformers/accelerate) launcher on top of our own `torch_distributed` launcher.
 This is probably a hack?
 Maybe write our own `accelerate` launcher?
 * Should also support distributed inference for faster generation.
-* Still struggling with getting a great image using the DAI logo.
 * fp16 training
-* Log images to tensorboard rather than "abuse" the checkpoint directory, in Ryan's words
 * Test training at 256 * 256 and image generation at other scales.
 Separate the `img_size` args for training and inference here.
 * lr scheduler